 There is further evidence of gingko biloba’s uses in perking up the brain.
 Studies show it helps with ADHD.
 Additionally, several other studies have shown gingko to help issues associated with anxiety, depression, and even schizophrenia.
-This is due to its stimulation of dopamine, improving overall brain function, and reversal of some of the neural damage caused by antipsychotics.
+There have been preliminary rat studies that show the promise it has in increasing dopamine levels, however more research is needed.

 Ginkgo Biloba Side Effects